 At Tiger, we believe that everyone should love going into work every day.
 If you’re unhappy at work, (whether it be because of the workplace, management or the role itself), it may be time to consider looking for a something that you find fulfilling.

-By analysing your values, this can raise some important questions about what you consider important to you, and therefore the kind of work you will find meaningful.
+By assessing your values as a first step, this can raise some important questions about what you consider important to you, and therefore what would classify as a meaningful job.
 As a way to kick-start the process, we’ve put together three important questions to ask yourself in order to find your dream role.

 What would I love to do if money didn’t matter?